inspectordanno/inspectordanno.github.io/welcome.md

 ---
 I'm Dan. 🎉 I'm a developer with a strong interest in data visualization, design, and journalism.
 Previously, I worked as a graphics reporter at the [Wall Street Journal](https://graphics.wsj.com), where I worked with coders, designers, and writers to visualize the news.

-HTML, CSS, JavaScript, React, Node, D3, and the written word are my homies!
+My homies: HTML, CSS, JavaScript, React, Node, D3, R, and the written word.

 I have a M.F.A. in [Information Design and Visualization](https://www.northeastern.edu/visualization/) from Northeastern University and a B.A. in Government from Cornell.